ShawxingKwok/ITWorks/content/post/new/_index.md

 # On the way
 - MVB: a new architecture on Android view.
 - Ksp util
-- Copy plugin: copies source code with optional replacements.
+- Copy plugin: generate source code with optional replacements, which is useful when you design functions for `Array<*>`, `IntArray`, `CharArray` and others.

 # Updates
 ## Kt util